nathan-fiscaletti/vecty-desktop/README.md

 ```

 This will compile the WebAssembly code and build the desktop application for the host platform, placing it in `./dist`.

+## File Structure

+- `./app`

+Your application code will be placed in this directory.
+This is where you will write your Vecty code.

+- `./host`

+This directory is the place in which the Lorca application code is managed.
+This is separate from the `./app` directory to keep the code separate and to make it easier to manage.
+It's also used as an intermediate directory when compiling the web assembly code.

+- `./build`

+When the application is built, the output will be placed in this directory.
+The output will be the desktop application for the host platform.